 - All of your personal property will be taken away from you and stored until you are discharged.

 - They will allow you to use the telephone to talk to a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to wear your street clothes, if not you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you might be able to wear your street clothes, if not you will have to wear a jail jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help other people that get arrested get through jail processing?